• Skip to primary navigation

 Dan always shakes his head - you should only give out a couple or you're going to run out!
 But it's so fun watching the kids each year, I haven't the heart...
 I just buy extra candy.

 So like Mummy Meatloaf - Mummy Pot Pies are easy to make and fun!
-These are delicious and super yummy Halloween Party Food!
+Filled with a savory filling, they are delicious and super yummy Halloween Party Food!

 Pot Pies are perfect for Halloween Party Food